 a.
 The Chief Human Capital Officer for Human Capital Management, the Assistant Administrator for Protective Services, and the Chief Health and Medical Officer shall:

 (1) Provide direction, oversight, and training for Agency prevention of and response to workplace violence policy and procedures.

-(2) Establish and properly train an Agency core Workplace Violence Prevention and Threat Assessment Team whereby, at a minimum, representatives from the Office of the General Counsel, the Office of Protective Services, the Office of Human Capital Management, and the Office of the Chief Health and Medical Officer will evaluate and make recommendations regarding the Agency's workplace violence prevention and response program.
+(2) Establish and properly train an Agency core Workplace Violence Prevention and Threat Assessment Team whereby, at a minimum, representatives from the Office of the General Counsel, the Office of Protective Services, the Office of Chief Human Capital Officer, and the Office of the Chief Health and Medical Officer will evaluate and make recommendations regarding the Agency's workplace violence prevention and response program.
 The NASA Office of the Inspector General will be an exofficio member of the team.

 (3) Members of the Agency Threat Assessment Team may also call on representatives from one or more of the following: